tbrunsch/Hippodamus/README.md

 - Dependency verification is enabled and there is an attempt to access the value of a task that has not yet completed (cf. Section [Dependency Verification](#dependency-verification)).
 - The logger throws an exception (cf. Section [Configuring Coordinators](#configuring-coordinators)).
 - A completion or exception listener throws an exception (cf. Section [Task Listeners](#task-listeners)).
+- The underlying `ExecutorService` throws an exception when a task is submitted to it.

 Internal errors are treated with the highest priority as they are fatal.
 If a task throws an exception and, e.g., an exception listener which is notified also throws an exception, then the coordinator will throw a `CoordinatorException` containing information about the listener that threw an exception.
 The task's exception is ignored in this case.